Easy-Systems/documentations/docusaurus/blog/changelogs/05-10-2024-changelog.md

-If you think you found another bug, check out our [Support Server](https://discord.com/invite/3rgReesP5Q) and tell us what bugs are bothering you and our Team will be more than happy to check it out. :)
+If you think you found another bug, check out our [Support Server](https://discord.com/invite/3rgReesP5Q) and tell us what bugs are apphering you and our Team will be more than happy to check it out. :)

 **See you soon.**